-These conditions can also lead to breathing problems being experienced not only by people with asthma but those who have significant hay fever.
-People who wheeze and sneeze with hay fever from pollens during spring are most likely to be affected, even if they do not have pre-existing asthma.
+Weather conditions like these can also lead to breathing problems being experienced not only by people with asthma but those who have seasonal hay fever.
+People who wheeze and sneeze with hay fever from pollens during spring are most likely to be affected, even if they have not been diagnosed with asthma before.

 On the evening of Monday 21 November 2016, Victoria experienced severe thunderstorm activity.
 The thunderstorm was followed by a thunderstorm asthma event, the likes of which in terms of size and severity was unprecedented.
 It resulted in thousands of people developing breathing difficulties in a very short period of time and placing increased pressure the ambulance service and hospital emergency rooms.